1- On the legal and statutory plan:

 1. The water: is it rare in the zones where you operate?

-The water in Tibet can be said is one of the most purified water all over the world, especially in the country side.
-Besides, we usually do not have problem of drinking water inside the city like Lhasa, Shigatse etc. We also hardly ever have problem of drinking water where we are operating our tour or trek groups unless there is a very heavy rain in the traveling area and because of the rain, the water becomes yellowish for a while but this can be cleaned and return to the normal water after the rain is stopped.
+We hvae the best water resources and the water in Tibet is one of the most purified water all over the world, especially in the country side.
+Besides, we usually do not have problem of drinking water inside the city like Lhasa, Shigatse etc. We also hardly have problem of drinking water where we operate Tibet tour and Tibet trekking groups unless there is a very heavy rain in the trekking area and because of the rain, the water becomes yellowish for a while but this can be cleaned and return to the normal water after the rain is stopped.

 2. The wood: the regions where you operate are they subject to the deforestation or the dead wood is it plentiful?

-In some places, It was subject to deforestation before but now the Tibet Autonomous Region has a very strict law to protect the forest and it is paying a very serious attention to protect the forested area and construct a greenery city or town too.
+In some places, It was subject to deforestation before but now the Tibet Autonomous Region has a very strict law to protect the forest and they are paying a very serious attention to protect the forested area and construct a greenery city or town too.
 However, most part of the Tibet Autonomous Region is a plateau and desert land so the region is still lack of forest or greenery.
-With our professional teams, even if our trekking groups are in the forested area, our team clearly knows that they are not allowed to use the wood for fire so they always use gas for the fire.
+With our professional Tibet trekking teams, even if our Tibet trekking groups are in the forested area, our team clearly knows that they are not allowed to use the wood for fire so they always use gas for the fire.

 3. How is handled the waste (not only those resulting from trekking and tourist journeys):

 i.
 In villages?
-Most of the waste is reused in the fields as compost but it is becoming more concerned in the villages since people buy lots of things covered by plastic and then they throw the plastic cover especially the plastic cover which are used for children’s snacks..
+Most of the waste is reused in the fields as compost but it is becoming more concerned in the villages since people buy lots of things covered by plastic and they throw the plastic cover especially the plastic cover which are used for children’s snacks so in the countrysides, the people need more training and knowledge of how to protect the environment. sometimes, our Tibetan guides urge our Tibet treking tour groups to collect the garbages in the scenic spot just to let others know or study that they should not throw garbage.

 Iv.
-In the trekking area?
-All our camping teams including the tour guide are very well trained how to manage the garbage.
-We bring all the garbage that are produced during our trekking and the garbage that our team see on the way.
-No matter whether our teams are with Yak or vehicle, they must bring them back to the cities.
+In the Tibet trekking area?
+All our camping teams including the Tibetan tour guide are very well trained how to manage the garbage.
+We bring all the garbage back to the cities that are produced during Tibet trekking and the garbage that has been thrown by other Tibet trekking.

 4. Does the tourism activity create a risk for the environment (degradation of the landscapes, the plunder of prehistoric objects)?
 How could we minimize it?

-We as travel agency fully understand that the tourism activity creates some risk for the environment and monument so we always give training to our local staffs by inviting some NGO on the environmental protection and respect to the monuments as our priority.
-We pay more attention on the tourists from Asia, especially our domestic tourist since they are still lack of knowledge on the environmental protection as well as respect to the monuments.
-In order to minimize this problem, it is important to train well our tour leaders, our tour guides, let them understand well the local culture, religion, environmental protection etc so that they can lead our clients in a beautiful way without harming to the environment, monuments and traditional culture.
-Small example, in Tibet, we consider people are very much disrespectful if you wear short pant in the temple or monasteries but some of our clients are wearing this. if we have a well trained knowledgeable tour leader or tour guide, the clients would not wear such clothes since the tour leader or the guide would already have given them briefing about how to respect the local culture.
+We as a local Tibetan travel agency fully understand that the tourism activity creates some risk for the environment and monastic lives so we always give training to our local staffs by inviting some NGO from overseas countires on the environmental protection and how to respect to the monastic lives as our priority.
+We pay more attention on the tourists from Asia, especially our domestic tourist since they are still lack of knowledge on the environmental protection as well as respect to the monastic lives.
+In order to minimize this kind of problem, it is important to train well our Tibet tour leaders, Tibet tour guides, let them understand well the local culture, religion, environmental protection so that they can lead our clients in a beautiful way without harming to the environment, monuments and traditional culture.
+Small example, in Tibet, we consider you are very much disrespectful if you wear short pant in the temple or monasteries but some of the tourists still wear this. if we have a well trained knowledgeable Tibetan travel guide and Tibet tour leader. the tourists will not wear such clothes since the Tibet tour leader or the Tibetan travel guide would already have given them briefing about how to respect the local culture.

 5. In your knowledge, the journeys which you organize, do they create any other risks for the environment and or the deterioration of certain sites or cultural heritages as those evoked above?
 Which one?

-There is always a big challenge for a tour company to assure to protect the traditional culture, religion, environment, monuments for hundred percent sure so there are some risks such as from the environmental site, stop the vehicles nearby glaciers for photos, from the traditional custom site, one kisses in front of a monastery or monks, from the monument site, one takes lots of photos of the golden or other jeweled statues but to prevent those risks, we invite some famous professors from the university or our counter parts who have more experiences and knowledge to give training to our team how to avoid from the above activities .
-We do this type of training every year and it is helping a lot.
+There is always a big challenge for a local based Tibet tour company to assure to protect the Tibetan traditional culture, religion, environment, monuments for hundred percent sure so there are some risks such as from the environmental site, stop the vehicles nearby glaciers for photos, from the Tibetan traditional point of view, stop kissing in front of a monastery or monks, from the monument site, stop taking lots of photos of the gold or other jeweled statues but to prevent those risks, we invite some famous professors from the university or our counter parts who have more experiences and knowledge to give training to the Tibetan team how to avoid from the above activities which is against to the Tibetan tradition .
+We do this type of training every year and it is very helpful.

 3) on the social plan: